spatie/payment/README.md

      */
     public function getCustomerLanguage()
     {
-        return 'nl';
+        return App::getLocale();
     }
 }
 ```

-Please not that, for Europabank, the ```getPaymentAmount```should be specified in eurocents.
+Please note that for most payment providers the result of ```getPaymentAmount()```should be specified in eurocents.

-After you've taken this steps you can generate the form that will redirect the customer to the payment provider.
+After you've taken care of all steps above you can generate the form that will redirect the customer to the payment provider.

-In your view you can simply use the ```getPaymentForm```-method
+In your view you can simply use the ```getPaymentForm()```-method

 ```
 {{ $paymentGateway->getPaymentForm() }}